How long until Spritual Baptist Day?

-In 1917, practicing the religion was prohibited under the Shouter Prohibition Ordinance by the British colonial government.
-The reason given was that the noise created their services was disturbing the peace.
+In 1917, practising the religion was prohibited under the Shouter Prohibition Ordinance by the British colonial government.
+The reason given was that the noise created during their services was disturbing the peace.

 Spiritual Baptists are sometimes referred to as 'shouters', as during services, they shout, clap, sing loudly and ring bells.
 During the time of the prohibition on their religion, the Spiritual Baptists dropped the name Shouter Baptists in order to gain more respect for their religion.